A Latent Space Correlation-Aware Autoencoder for Anomaly Detection in Skewed Data: Conclusion

 \section{Conclusion}

-In this paper, we propose a correlation-aware deep kernelized autoencoder that leverages the robust MD in latent feature space and the principle of Renyi's mutual information maximization between prior and latent space in order to detect anomalies in cyber-security data.
-The MAD- and median-based MDs and their robust correlation estimators are useful indicators of specific kinds of anomalies especially when the data is non-Gaussian.
-We report the model's performance in detecting both near and far anomalies with standard classification metrics across 2 real-world cybersecurity datasets.
-This approach can also help reconstruct out-of-distribution data more accurately because of the robustness of the MAD and median estimators, which reconstruction error-based models fail to do in the case of OOD data.
-In the future, we would like to explore further in this direction and try to address the important problem of domain generalization in the field of cybersecurity, where a model trained on a number of known kinds of attacks can generalize to unseen attacks, also known as zero-day attacks.
+In this paper, we propose a correlation-aware regularized autoencoder that leverages a robust form of MD to capture correlation information in the latent space which helps to detect certain kinds of anomalies more efficiently.
+The MAD- and median-based robust correlation estimators are useful indicators of specific kinds of anomalies especially when the data is skewed and features are correlated.
+We find significant improvement in detecting the near anomalies while having equally good performance in detecting the far anomalies with standard classification metrics on standard datasets.
+We also showcase the improvement of the generative performance of the model while reconstructing data.
+In the future, we would be interested in understanding the effectiveness of bounding the robust correlation between related data domains to achieve out-of-distribution(OOD) generalization.